SamMangus/SamMangus.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to support our automated light by detecting motion and prompting the light to turn on.
+This schematic is design to support our automated light by detecting lux and prompting the light to turn on when it is night time.

 ![schematic](SubsystemDesign-1.png){style width:"350" height:"300;"}